nfplee/gulp-vue-single-file-component/README.md

 </html>
 ```

-Finally run the following to launch the application:
+Finally run the following command to launch the application:

 ```bash
 gulp